-However, as the weather forecast looks a bit challenging, especially as there are several days of heavy rain showers expected, I thought it was the ideal opportunity to offer you a few of my tips for walking dogs when its wet outside.
+However, as the weather forecast looks a bit challenging, especially as several days of heavy rain showers are expected, I thought it was the ideal opportunity to offer you a few of my tips for walking dogs when it’s wet outside.

 Yes, this applies to both you and your pet.
-A decent raincoat with a hood and a pair of waterproof boots or wellingtons is necessary for walking in the rain, to keep you dry.
-Most dogs will tolerate wearing a light-weight coat to keep most of the rain off his fur.
-I find than an umbrella is useless when dog-walking – not enough hands!
+A decent raincoat with a hood and a pair of waterproof boots or wellingtons is necessary for walking in the rain to keep you dry.
+Most dogs will tolerate wearing a lightweight coat to keep most of the rain off their fur.
+I find that an umbrella is useless when dog-walking – not enough hands

-There is no getting away from it, every dog has a certain aroma when he is soaking wet and its never pleasant.
+There is no getting away from it.
+Every dog has a certain aroma when it is soaking wet, and it is never pleasant.
 Your dog’s coat will soon dry, but the smell will linger around the house.
-There are many spray air fresheners you can use, or aromatic candles are a good option to eliminate the odor.
+There are many spray air fresheners you can use, or aromatic candles are a good option to eliminate the odour.

 Splash through the puddles, take in the sweet smells that the rain unleashes on the earth and look forward to returning home to a hot bath, dry clothes and a steaming cup of tea.

 Sometimes, when it is wet your dog, may refuse to walk.
 Why not take a look at our post on what to do when your dog refuses to walk

 Related article; The best way to dry out walking boots